vineetkoppalkar/Ultimate-Search/README.md

 # Ultimate-Search
 This is a program that can quickly open and search a topic in a variety of popular websites (Google, Amazon, Newegg, etc).
 It was created in order to reduce amount of clicks required to find a result.
+After typing a search request and clicking the "Search" button, the program will automatically opens Google Chrome, navigates to the selected website, enters the search request and continues to the webpage.

 ## Objective
-The objective of this personal project was to learn how to use Serlenium in order to automate websites.
+The objective of this personal project was to learn how to use Serlenium in order to automate websites and to create a modern GUI with Java Swing.

 ## Screenshots
 Menu screen